 CLOSURES – MIDDLE CLASS

-Small amount of metallic Silver
+A small amount of metallic Silver

-Less amount of metallic Gold
+Less amount of metallic gold

 More ornate upholstery gimp

-Trims are similar to peasant class, however, you would show off your standing by utilizing more trim
+Trims are similar to the peasant class, however, you would show off your standing by utilizing more trim

 French knot or Rope buttons

 Fabric today is expensive; gone are the days when fabric was added for luck.
 The following is a rough estimate of the amount of fabric required to make a costume.
 The most common widths of fabric are 36 inches, 45 inches, 54 inches, and 60 inches.
 Most patterns are calculated in yards and inches.
 To calculate the number of yards you require, work out the total number of inches per pattern piece and divide by 36.
 On average, a costume requires the following amounts of yards or inches in face or top fabric:

 |Sleeves||20 to 30 inches per sleeve (depending on the type)|